 At the height of summer, when fresh seasonal tomatoes are literally bursting off the vine, there is no better use for all that bounty than Panzanella.

 Any fresh, ripe tomato will work for this salad.
 I LOVE using cherry tomatoes whenever I can, and Panzanella Salad is no exception!
-It can be a challenge to strike the right balance of flavor and wateriness when making Panzanella.
+It can be challenging to strike the right balance of flavor and wateriness when making Panzanella.

 On the one hand, tomato juices are a large part of the flavor of this salad.
 This means cutting all your tomatoes (even cherry tomatoes), or you’ll miss out on all that juicy goodness.
 On the other hand, overly watery tomatoes can interfere with your bread, causing it to become soggy.